Elizabeth Barrett Browning: Spiritual influence

 Much of Barrett Browning's work carries a religious theme.
 She had read and studied such works as Milton's Paradise Lost and Dante's Inferno.
 She says in her writing, "We want the sense of the saturation of Christ's blood upon the souls of our poets, that it may cry through them in answer to the ceaseless wail of the Sphinx of our humanity, expounding agony into renovation.
 Something of this has been perceived in art when its glory was at the fullest.
 Something of a yearning after this may be seen among the Greek Christian poets, something which would have been much with a stronger faculty".
 She believed that "Christ's religion is essentially poetry – poetry glorified".
 She explored the religious aspect in many of her poems, especially in her early work, such as the sonnets.

 She was interested in theological debate, had learned Hebrew and read the Hebrew Bible.
 Her seminal Aurora Leigh, for example, features religious imagery and allusion to the apocalypse.
 The critic Cynthia Scheinberg notes that female characters in Aurora Leigh and her earlier work "The Virgin Mary to the Child Jesus" allude to Miriam, sister and caregiver to Moses.
 These allusions to Miriam in both poems mirror the way in which Barrett Browning herself drew from Jewish history, while distancing herself from it, in order to maintain the cultural norms of a Christian woman poet of the Victorian Age.

 In the correspondence Barrett Browning kept with the Reverend William Merry from 1843 to 1844 on predestination and salvation by works, she identifies herself as a Congregationalist: "I am not a Baptist — but a Congregational Christian, — in the holding of my private opinions."

 Barrett Browning Institute

 In 1892, Ledbury, Herefordshire, held a design competition to build an Institute in honour of Barrett Browning.
 Brightwen Binyon beat 44 other designs.
 It was based on the timber-framed Market House, which was opposite the site, and was completed in 1896.
 However, Nikolaus Pevsner was not impressed by its style.
-It was used as a public library from 1938, until new library facilities were provided for the town, and is now the headquarters of the Ledbury Poetry Festival.
+It was used as a public library from 1938 to 2021, when new library facilities were provided for the town, and it became the headquarters of the Ledbury Poetry Festival.
 It has been Grade II-listed since 2007.